GoogleCloudPlatform/cloud-image-tests/test_suites/acceleratorrdma/README.md

 Message: Quota 'GPUS_PER_GPU_FAMILY' exceeded.
 Limit: 16.0 in region europe-west1
 ```

+In any GCP project where there is available GPU quota, a reservation
+should have automatically been created when the quota was granted.
+The
+reservation should not need to be manually created.

 If there is a reservation for GPU capacity, the following flags should be set:

 *   "use_reservations" should be set to true